gfraiteur/mortality/rendered/Belgium_en.md

 ## Conclusion

 This article challenges the believe that the 85+ age group is the most affected by the COVID19 epidemic.
-In terms of absolute mortality, this is true that this group is the most affected.
-However, the mortality in this age group seems to be caused, much more than for any age group, by events that have a frequency of approximately one every second year, as opposed to events that occur yearly.
-If you look at the *relative* increase of the death rate, the 85+ age group is twice less affected than the 75-74 one.
+In terms of absolute mortality.
+However you look at the *relative* increase of the death rate, the 85+ age group is twice less affected than the 75-74 one.

 Perhaps the most striking conclusion is the paradox between the fact that, on one side, the death rate in 2020 was equivalent to the one